emmirays/Zupago-Landing-Page/README.md

 # Zupago-Landing-Page
-Redesigned and Developed Zupago Wallet Landing Page
+Redesigned and Developed the Zupago Wallet Landing Page.